Professor of Classical Archaeology Nicholas A. Cassas Professor of Greek Studies

 The excavations at Azoria explore processes of urbanization and state-formation in the Early Iron Age and early Archaic period (ca. 1200-600 BC).
 The most recent reports on this fieldwork can be found on Academia.edu and the Azoria Project Archive, located in the Carolina Digital Repository.
 The project was recently awarded the Best Practices in Site Preservation Award for 2012 from the Archaeological Institute of America’s Site Preservation Program.

-Haggis divides his time between the classics department and the Curriculum in Archaeology, where he is adjunct professor.
+Haggis teaches in the classics department, the Curriculum in Archaeology, where he is adjunct professor, and in the Duke-UNC Consortium for Classical and Mediterranean Archaeology.
 He is currently co-editing with Carla Antonaccio, Classical Archaeology in Context: Theory and Practice in Excavation in the Greek World to be published by Walter de Gruyter.